mmmorris1975/aws-runas/docs/saml-client-config.md

 At this time, aws-runas works with Forgerock, Keycloak, Okta, and OneLogin Identity Providers who have configured SSO integration with AWS via SAML 2.0.
 The sections below will describe the specific configuration needed to work with each supported provider.
-Many of the details specific to your instance of the identity provider (like the URL) will need to be shared to you by your identity platform adminstrators.
+Many of the details specific to your instance of the identity provider (like the URL) will need to be shared to you by your identity platform administrators.

 In all of the examples below, the `saml_provider` configuration attribute is optional, and can be used to bypass the client auto-detection logic.